 In 2004 he was chosen by the Liberal Party to contest the Federal seat of Bass and won by more than 3000 votes.
 He worked on a number of parliamentary and policy committees, secured record funding for road, infrastructure and education facilities, and helped improve shipping between Tasmania and the Bass Strait islands.

 After a narrow defeat at the 2007 election Michael proudly served the Clifford Craig Medical Research Trust as CEO.
 He headed the Trust for two years in its mission to advance world-class medical research in Northern Tasmania.

 In 2010 he topped the poll in Bass to be elected as a member of the Tasmanian Parliament and served as a shadow minister for four years.
 He was returned in 2014 and appointed Minister for Health, Minister for Information Technology and Innovation and Leader of Government Business in the House.

-I strongly believe in the time-honoured values of personal integrity, self discipline and giving my very best efforts – all underpinned by my Christian faith.
+Michael strongly believes in the time-honoured values of hard work, self-discipline and personal integrity all underpinned by Christian faith.